Segmentation of Anatomical Layers and Artifacts in Intravascular Polarization Sensitive Optical Coherence Tomography Using Attending Physician and Boundary Cardinality Losses: Discussion

 Our comprehensive multi-class image segmentation model can support many downstream image analysis tasks.
-Automated and objective image segmentation can serve to compute anatomical metrics and enable the formulation of clinical research questions that are currently impractical to address due to the workload of manual segmentation.
+Automated and objective image segmentation simplifies both clinical research and affords integration into the clinical workflow by removing the workload of manual segmentation.
+For guidance of PCI, robust and automated measurement of the EEL diameter would simplify stent sizing~\cite{ali2016optical}.
+Evaluation of the intimal thickness along the vessel could enhance the common simplified visualization of the culprit vessel based on the lumen diameter with complementary information on the location and extent of plaques to select a suitable landing zone.
+In a clinical research setting, automated segmentation of the intimal thickness along entire coronary vessels would enable the formulation of questions that are currently impractical to address due to the workload of manual segmentation.
 Crucially, automated segmentation also enables evaluation of tissue polarization properties in distinct anatomical areas, which previously relied on tedious manual segmentation~\cite{villiger2018coronary,otsuka2019intravascular, otsuka2020intravascular}.
-In a clinical setting, automated segmentation could provide a simplified view of the culprit vessel and complement the currently used lumen diameter with information on the location, extent, and polarimetry-informed composition of plaques.
-This information could refine and optimize stent sizing.
+We anticipate that such volumetric analysis of polarization properties will offer refined insight into plaque composition and may enable the formulation of polarization-informed plaque index similar to the lipid-core burden index of near infrared spectroscopy~\cite{erlinge2021identification}.

+The high-performance segmentation of the lumen and outside classes is an indication that we approached the limits imposed by using a single-reader ground-truth.
+The media boundaries and shadow classes likely suffer from higher intra-reader ground-truth variability.
+The anatomical layers beyond the lumen are located in areas of decaying signal quality and the shadows intrinsically have a poorly defined border.
+The increased boundary to area ratio of the media furthermore deteriorates typical segmentation metrics even without degradation in the boundary precision.

+In addition to the use of a single-reader ground truth, the limitations of the current study include a modest number of pullbacks and a limited spectrum of atherosclerotic disease.
+Also, segmentation was performed on individual cross-sections.
+While segmentation of adjacent cross-sections enables volumetric segmentation, there may be information embedded in the volumetric data that escapes the current model.
+Lastly, intravascular polarimetry with PS-OCT uses commercial clinical imaging catheters but currently uses a custom imaging console, which complicates clinical translation.
+Towards resolving this limitation, Xiong et al.~\cite{xiong2019constrained} proposed a new method that may be compatible with existing imaging consoles and could accelerate the clinical translation of using anatomical layer segmentation based on tissue polarization properties.